 Have you ever put money down on a Costa Rica real estate project that did not happen?
 Learn from others’ mistakes, so it won’t happen to you.
 In the past, I wrote a blog about Costa Rica developers and the promises some make to their clients

-I’m a real estate agent in Costa Rica and don’t want to sound holier than the Pope, but I bought a condo in Jaco beach from the Sonesta One Jaco developer and now the whole building has been in court.
+I’m a real estate broker in Costa Rica and don’t want to sound holier than the Pope, but I bought a condo in Jaco beach from Riverside Costa Rica developers who left their buyers at the Sonesta One Jaco resort hung out to dry.
+The development has been in court since 2009.
 There is a lien on my property and I haven’t been able to use my condo since 2010.

-Of course some Costa Rica developers don’t like what I am writing but my testimonials show I always try to make my buyer’s investment to be safe one.
+Of course, some Costa Rica developers don’t like what I am writing.
+But my testimonials show I always try to make my buyer’s investment to be a safe one.